mozilla-services/autograph/signer/apk2/README.md

 keytool -exportcert -keystore testkeystore.jks -alias testapp|openssl x509 -inform der -text
 ```

-You can then place the certificate and private key in
+You can then place the certificate and private key in GCP secret manager
-\`autograph-signer.yaml\`:
+(or the database for small testing).
+Example config:

 ``` yaml
 signers: